dojo/docs/dojox/grid.rst

 Grid 1.2 Changes
 ================

 With Dojo Toolkit V1.2 the Grid comes with a major redesign.
-This site is now waiting for the developers, to explain the choosen design decisions and the changes since Grid 1.0 in depth.
+This site is **still** waiting for the developers, to explain the choosen design decisions and the changes since Grid 1.0 in depth.

 ========
 Examples